 Understanding this diversity senior social networking sites have recognised this and provide access, facilities and support for the full spectrum of "silver surfers"… a term which I think sounds much cooler than "senior surfers"!

 Senior social networks vary in the range of services they provide and the particular niche they serve.

-They vary in size, for example, each year nearly 1 million people join SeniorPeopleMeet.com.
-Some sites have been around since the late 1990's.
+These sites vary in size, for example, each year nearly 1 million people join SeniorPeopleMeet.com.
+With some sites having been around since the late 1990's.